ikluft/piflash/README.md

 ## Bug reporting

 Report bugs via GitHub at https://github.com/ikluft/piflash/issues

+Submit your own suggested modifications as GitHub pull requests https://github.com/ikluft/piflash/pulls ; see the GitHub help on pull requests at https://help.github.com/en/articles/about-pull-requests if needed.

 When reporting a bug, please include the full output using the --verbose option.
 That will include all of the program's state information, which will help understand the bigger picture what was happening on your system.